 --link-typedetermines your total connection capacity.
 For example, for 2 x 100-Gbps (200 Gbps) circuits, this number would be

-STRING: optional; for the NOC contact, you can specify only one email address—you don't need to enter your own address because you are included in all notifications
+STRING: optional; for the NOC contact, you can specify only one email address—you don't need to enter your own address because you are included in all notifications.
+If you are creating a connection through workforce identity federation, providing an email address with the

 For redundancy, create a duplicate Interconnect connection that is in the same location but in a different edge availability domain (metro availability zone).
 For more information, see Duplicate a connection for redundancy.